 - Vomiting blood or bloody diarrhea

-- Abdomen is hard and tender to touch
+- The abdomen is hard and tender to touch

-- Inability to pass stool, especially if you are also vomiting
+- Inability to pass stools, especially if you are also vomiting

 - Chest, neck, or shoulder pain

 - Nausea and a lack of appetite with your pain

 - Yellowing of your eyes or skin

 - Diarrhea for more than five days or your infant or child has had diarrhea for two days or vomiting for 12 hours (call right away if a baby younger than three months has diarrhea or vomiting)

 - Abdominal pain lasting more than one week